• Guides

 Middleware can be used to change an API request before it's sent, or after it's been received.
 As an example, by default Gw2Sharp uses middleware to support caching, exception handling and request splitting.
 Keep in mind that this middleware is only supported for web API calls.
 Render service calls do not use middleware.

 You are free to configure the middleware as you like, however it's recommended to keep the default ones.
+Accessing the list of middleware is done through the Middleware property in the Connection object.
+This property is an IList and can be manipulated however you like.

 var connection = new Gw2Sharp.Connection();